evel4net/ticker-console/README.md

 This project aims to build a small wireless productivity device to display the clock, calendar, weather and daily tasks, in a retro style similar to Ticker Tape displays.

-Device uses a **Raspberry Pi Pico** with a custom **MicroPython** firmware for controlling the hardware, save and handle data, and expose a lightweight HTTP server for future integration with a phone or web application, allowing data synchronization and management.
+Device uses a **Raspberry Pi Pico** with a custom **MicroPython** firmware: control the hardware, save and handle data, and expose a lightweight HTTP server for future integration with a phone or web application, allowing data synchronization and management.

-The firmware is being developed and is close to being finalized.
+The firmware is currently in development and is close to being finalized.

 ## Project Structure
 ```